-- This is for pupils who have previously had Wave 3 provision for up to a term but would benefit from further learning support after they have received 1:1 with the Head of Learning Support. - At the end of the term, the pupil's SMART targets on their ILP's are reviewed and a discussion between the school and the pupil's parents happens as to whether they feel that additional learning support is required.
-If it is suggested as a favourable idea, the pupil's parents have the opportunity to decide whether they pay for Learning Support with one of the school's specialist Peri teachersthis is up to the parent's discretion.
+- This is for pupils who have previously had Wave 3 provision or who require longer term on-going support. - Pupils work with their 1:1 Learning Support Tutor and their effectiveness of their Learning Passport is reviewed and a discussion between the school and the pupil's parents happens as to whether they feel that continued additional learning support is required.
+If it is suggested as a favourable idea, the pupil's parents have the opportunity to decide whether they pay for Learning Support with one of the school's specialist Peri teachers.